napari/napari/docs/plugins/for_plugin_developers.rst

 ``napari``, is rather specific in scope: They are *not* just independent code blocks with their own GUIs that show up next to the main napari window.
-Rather, plugin developers must decide which of the current *hook specifications* defined by napari that they would like to implement.
+Rather, plugin developers must decide which of the current *hook specifications* defined by napari they would like to implement.

 For a complete list of *hook specifications* that developers can implement, see the :ref:`hook-specifications-reference`.

-A single plugin package may implement more than one *hook specification*, but may not declare more the one *hook implementation* for any given specification.
+A single plugin package may implement more than one *hook specification*, and each *hook specification* could have multiple *hook implementations* within a single package.

 ..
 NOTE::